Koe-Nocturne/not-another-shoppies/README.md

 ### `Pagination`

 This page supports pagination of the results.
+If the results are greater then 10.

 ### `Auto Search`